Physicians & Specialists

 From the time your child enters the world, tiny and squalling, to the day he walks across the stage for that diploma, his health is critical to well being and development.
 Greenwood Leflore Hospital’s team of Pediatric specialists are committed to making that journey as productive as possible, through preventive care and well-child checkups as well as treatment when illness or injury strikes.

 At GLH, we realize that children are unpredictable.
-We now offer same-day sick appointments (7:30 am to 5pm, Monday through Friday).
-Allergy shots are scheduled on Monday and Wednesdays from 8am to 4pm and flu shots are given during regular clinic hours, in season.
+We now offer same-day sick appointments (8am-5pm, Monday through Friday).
+Allergy shots are given on Mondays, Wednesdays and Thursdays from 8am-11am and 1pm-4pm.
+Check with the clinic for our flu shot schedule.

 The Newborn Nursery at GLH is an up-to-date combination of personal attention and technology.
 If healthy, your new baby will be there for only a day or two, surrounded by loving professionals and monitored for any problems which might develop.
 Some babies will need to spend a little extra time in the nursery for observation or treatment, and some may have to be transferred to larger medical centers for more complicated cases.
 Regardless, you can be assured that the doctors, nurses and staff dealing with your little bundle of joy are committed to making his or her first days ones of health and happiness.